All posts

 What does Regus / IWG include?

 Regus does not publish pricing.
-The website requires contacting sales for a quote, and prices vary by building, city, and demand.
-Third-party comparison sources estimate the business address tier at ~$69/mo and the full virtual office (address + phone) at ~$179/mo with a $99 setup fee.
+You have to contact sales for a quote, and prices vary by building, city, and demand.
+Third-party sources estimate ~$69/mo for address-only and ~$179/mo for full virtual office (address + phone), with a $99 setup fee.

 What's included (Virtual Office tier):